 A schools rugby legend, Sexton’s late drop goal won St. Mary’s the 2002 Leinster Senior Cup Schools final.
 Sexton’s impressive form for his school and club, St.Mary’s RFC, saw him selected to play for Leinster firstly in 2006.
 Known for his versatility, Sexton can play full back, centre, or fly half.

 Sexton is known for his distribution and exceptional vision.
-At 28 years of age, Sexton has all the attributes to see him become one of Ireland’s greatest ever fly halves.
+He has all the attributes to see him become one of Ireland’s greatest ever fly halves.
 Sexton replaced Leinster legend Felipe Contepomi as Leinster’s first choice fly half and has since exceeded the Argentines achievements.
+He scored 16 points on his debut against Fiji in a 41-6 win on 21 November, 2009 (five conversions, two

 At Irish level, too, Sexton has had competition from a legendary figure, Ronan O’Gara.
 Sexton was Ireland’s first choice fly half in the 2011 World Cup.
 To date, Sexton has won 51 Irish Caps, and has various medals for Leinster, including three Heineken Cups.